 Peter Lauener – Independent Governor – Chair of Corporation

-Peter’s Civil Service included policy development and delivery roles in the broad field of education and skills.
-From 2010 to 2018, Peter held a number of demanding Chief Executive roles over the period from 2010 to 2018, including Chief Executive of the Education and Skills Funding Agency, interim Chief Executive of the Institute for Apprenticeships and interim Chief Executive of the Student Loans Company.
+Peter had a career in the Civil Service, with a particular focus on policy development and delivery roles in education and skills.
+From 2010 to 2018, Peter held a number of demanding Chief Executive roles including Chief Executive of the Education and Skills Funding Agency, interim Chief Executive of the Institute for Apprenticeships and interim Chief Executive of the Student Loans Company.

-Peter now holds a number of non-executive roles within the area of education and skills.
-As Chair of the NCG since March 2017, he has led a review of governance to focus more sharply on quality and financial sustainability so that colleges together operate as an effective group and individually serve their local communities.
-As Chair of the Construction Industry Training Board, Peter has overseen a major change programme to refocus the work of the organisation and secure better value for money from an industry levy which raises £200 million to invest in better training for the industry.
-And as Chair of the Orchard Hill College, an Ofsted outstanding provider of post 16 education for special needs young people in London and South East England, Peter has supported a refocused mission, following a period of rapid expansion.
+Peter now holds a number of non-executive roles, including Chair of NCG, a group of seven colleges in communities from the North and North West England through the Midlands to London.
+Peter is also Chair of the Student Loans Company which manages applications from students in further and higher education for financial support as well as repayments after graduations.
+He is also Chair of the Construction Industry Training Board, which raises a £200m pa levy from construction industry employers to invest in training and skills for the industry; and Chair of the Orchard Hill College, an Ofsted outstanding provider of post 16 education for special needs young people in London and South East England.
 Peter is also a non-executive director of Sheffield Children’s NHS Foundation Trust, an integrated clinical and community provider of services to children and young people.